hollycowart/CSS-intro-with-GitHub/README.md

 This is a GitHub repo for a first assignment with CSS.

 Before you can play, you need to learn some things about GitHub.
-Do you see the folder above named *github-basics*?
+Do you see the folder above named *github_basics*?
 Go into that folder, follow all the instructions there, and then come back.

 ##Forking a repo